AdityaBhide/Twitter-API/README.md

 The analysis is as follows:

-  you have to give the topic for which you will receive the respective tweets..
+  --you have to give the topic for which you will receive the respective tweets..

-  the tweets will be classified as positive or negative..
+  --the tweets will be classified as positive or negative..

-  you will also get the percentage of positive, negative and neutral tweets...
+  --you will also get the percentage of positive, negative and neutral tweets...